kinktrails/kinktrails/additional-dares.md

 Still playful but adds a bit of mess and flirtation, especially with chocolate or food-themed dares.

-- Lick a dab of chocolate off the other’s finger
+- Lick a dab of chocolate off the other’s finger/hand/arm/body
 - Feed the other person a piece of fruit
 - Draw a shape on someone’s arm in chocolate
 - Pick a new flirtatious nickname for the other person